 Optometrist Assistant Courses and Classes Overview

 An optometrist assistant performs some vision tests, dispenses contact lenses and helps fit patients for glasses.
-Optometrist assistant courses can be taken during a full program leading to a postsecondary non-degree award or a degree.
+Optometrist assistant courses can be taken as part of a certificate or associate's degree program.

-Although optometrist assistants are not required to complete a training program, many optometrist's and ophthalmologist's offices will look favorably upon those who do.
-Many community colleges and vocational schools provide programs in optometric assisting, most requiring between 6 months and 2 years to complete.
-These programs may lead to a diploma, certificate or an associate's degree.
-Students usually participate in a clinical experience at an optometrist's office, and the program may prepare them for certification as a Certified Ophthalmic Assistant (COA).
+Although optometrist assistants are not required to complete a training program, many optometrists' and ophthalmologists' offices will look favorably upon those who do.
+Many community colleges and vocational schools provide programs in optometric assisting and these programs lead to a certificate or an associate's degree.
+Students usually participate in a clinical experience at an optometrist's office, and the program may prepare them for certification by the American Board of Opticianry (ABO).

 Overview of Optometrist Assistant Courses

 This course provides instruction and practical experience in the testing procedures often used in ophthalmic practice.
 Students learn how to pre-test patients for depth perception, visual acuity, color vision, visual axis deviation and pupillary reflexes.
 Other skills taught include taking patient case histories, pupil evaluations and the administration of specialized tests, such as those used for keratometry and blood pressure.
 Depending upon the program, students may learn how to test patients for medical conditions such as glaucoma.

 In this course, students study the anatomy of the eye including its structure and physiology.
 Specific topics include the orbit and adnexa, ocular motility and reflexes, the visual pathway and the eye's relationship with the brain and nervous system.
 The course also covers embryological development of the eye and anatomical abnormalities.
 Students may participate in laboratory dissections of human and animal eyes.